sharon-ku/soyouwontforget/process/journal.md

 Ultimately, I want my game to show how grief is not necessarily worth destroying.
 And show how memories of the dead don't need to be thought of as sad.

+---

 ### Project goals

 I still haven't worked out how I want the game to play out.
 But I have some goals in mind:

+- I want my game to involve storytelling in some way.
+- I want my game to be sad.
+- I want my game to evoke the feeling of loss, not so much with the departed person, but rather with the lost memories.

+---

 ### Literal Brain Storms, Brain Hurdles I Need to Overcome

 I can't pinpoint what kind of game I want to create:

 - a storytelling game made with p5, or a Bitsy game?
-- should my game be driven by narrative or visuals?
+- should my game be driven by text or visuals?

+---

 ### Phone instead of snow globe